runammm/HabitLink/README.md

 - **🚀 Speech Rate (WPM) Analysis**: Measures Words Per Minute to provide feedback on speaking pace.
 - **🔎 Custom Keyword Detection**: Counts the frequency of user-defined keywords, such as filler words or profanity.
 - **🤖 LLM-based Grammar Check**: Leverages a Large Language Model (LLM) to detect grammatical errors and suggest corrections.
+- **🗣️ Dialect Analysis (PoC)**: Identifies the speaker's dialect (e.g., Seoul, Gyeongsang) by fine-tuning a `Wav2Vec2` model.
+- **🧠 Contextual Appropriateness Analysis**: Evaluates if the latest utterance fits the context of the recent conversation flow using an LLM.
 - **🖥️ Web Dashboard**: A web-based interface built with Streamlit for easy prototyping, allowing users to control sessions and view real-time analysis and post-session summaries.

 ---